- Hits: 12715

 - Consumer Microcomputers (1977-1986)

-Some of the exhibits we're planning for 2013 and beyond include portable computers, gaming, data storage, bulletin board systems, component design, alternating exhibits for our own members, and many more!
+Additional exhibits we're planning for the near/mid-term future include portable computers, gaming, data storage, bulletin board systems, component design, alternating exhibits for our own members, and many more!

 In addition to showcasing vintage computers, we strive to restore these unique machines to operational condition.
 We are not just about "exhibit queens" -- instead we prefer "The Hands-On Imperative" -- that's where the real fun exists.
 Whether you're interested in BASIC, paper tape, punched cards, joysticks, analog computers, or even vacuum tubes, we've got something for everyone.

-Our group also hosts special events.
+MARCH also hosts special events.
 Our flagship event is the Vintage Computer Festival East.
-Its next edition is the VCF East 9.1 scheduled for April 4-6, 2014, at the museum.
+Its next edition is the VCF East 10 scheduled for April 17-19, 2015, at the museum.
 Other events include repair workshops and a winter party (the "Vintage Computer Festivus".)
 In addition we exhibit at external events such as HOPE, World Maker Faire, NJ Science & Engineering Festival, and the Trenton Computer Festival.

 Care to learn more about us, participate (it's free!), donate, interview us, rent some equipment, or generally contact us?
-You can visit our group's web home at midatlanticretro.org, "like" us on Facebook, or contact Evan Koblentz at evan(at)snarc(dot)net or (646) 546-9999.
+You can visit our group's web home at midatlanticretro.org, "like" us on Facebook, follow us on Twitter, or contact group president Evan Koblentz at evan(at)snarc(dot)net or (646) 546-9999.